akshaygopalkr/akshaygopalkr.github.io/_pages/about.md

 In my free time, I am an assistant coach for the UC San Diego Men's Club Basketball Team, collect vinyls, run, and watch football and basketball (Go Lakers and 49ers!).
 I also have mentored high-school students pursuing AI research projects through [Polygence](https://www.polygence.org/).

-Update: Starting in May, I'll be joining the [NomadicML](https://www.nomadicml.com/) in San Francisco to work as a Founding Machine Learning Engineer.
+Update: Starting in May, I'll be joining [NomadicML](https://www.nomadicml.com/) in San Francisco to work as a Founding Machine Learning Engineer.
 I'm excited to work on developing AI-agents for ultra-specific video analysis :)